mihaivirlan/ansible/README.md

 - ls
 - `./setup.sh`
+- need to have a httpd server stopped, and nginx server started:<br/>
+  systemctl stop httpd<br/>
+  systemctl start nginx

-- Once setup finish you will be able to access Tower on IP address on server: `https://IPAddress/`
+- Once setup finish you will be able to access Tower on IP address from browser: `https://IPAddress/:80`
 - `Note:` Default user name to login will be `admin (admin_password)`<br/>
    and password will be value set in `inventory` file for `admin_password`